jhajek/Linux-text-book-part-1/README.md

 __Reading PDF and ePUB__

-You can use any PDF reader, Adobe or the Microsoft Reader built into Windows 8 and 10.
+You can use any PDF reader.
 Currently Microsft Edge browser has native ePub support in [Edge Browser](https://blogs.windows.com/windowsexperience/2017/04/20/week-microsoft-edge-browser-built-books-reading/#fhI8gshdmfAGSrIu.97 "ePub").

 Or you can use the [FireFox ePub Reader plugin](https://addons.mozilla.org/en-US/firefox/addon/epubreader/ "Plugin to read ePub in FireFox") that lets you read directly from the browser.

 ePub and PDF can alsop be read via the Barns and Noble Nook app.
 It is available for all platforms, [iOS, Androis, and Windows](http://www.nook.com/nookapp/#appChoices "Nook app").
 I use it and can recommend it on any platform.

-the iBooks app on iOS works as well for viewing ePubs and PDFs.
+The iBooks app on iOS works as well for viewing ePubs and PDFs.